deanvaessen/log-library/README.md

 <br />
 The file logger rotates the files by size.
 If a logfile reaches the size of 5k, a new log file is generated.
-The new filename changes to name #{LogFileName}.#NextNumber.#{LogFileExtension} and the logging should be continues in the new file.
+The new filename changes to name #{LogFileName}.#NextNumber.#{LogFileExtension} and logging continues in the new file.
 E.g.: original log name is: log.txt.
-The first new file creates log.1.txt, the second rotation creates the log.2.txt file.
+The first new file would be log.1.txt, the second rotation creates the log.2.txt file.

 <br />
 Every logger uses the same log formatting: #{LogTime} [#{LogLevel}] #{LogMessage}.